italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID Non-Normative Examples
 --------------------------

-In the following, the non-normative example of a PID in JSON format.
+In the following, the non-normative example of the payload of a PID represented in JSON format.

 .. code-block:: JSON